nin9/simple-notification-service/README.md

 1. Connect to the database from any mongo client and copy the id of one of the seeded notifications.

+2. Other services are supposed to publish to the queue, we can simulate this by publishing from the management portal.
-2. Open the rabbitmq management portal and publish a message to the queue containg the notification id as explained above.
+Open the rabbitmq management portal and publish a message to the queue containg the notification id as explained above.

 3. The service logs the following depending on the notification type: